teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 It is not automatically the measured wheel speed of the robot.

-Likewise, an encoder count is shaft-motion information and is not automatically exact ground displacement.
+Likewise, an encoder count describes shaft motion and is not automatically exact ground displacement.

 ---

-# 33. Repository Synchronization
+# 34. Repository Synchronization

 The repository should remain synchronized with the software physically running on Starlight.